 When your puppy comes home he may want to nip and bite as he was doing with his litter mates.
 Never allow him to do this with you.

 It may be cute now, but when he is full grown that will not be the case and it will be much harder to stop at that time.

 Don’t worry he will adjust and you will have your sleep restored!
-Don’t reinforce the crying by taking him out to cuddle, just say “shhhh” and put your hand in for him to sniff and touch, then remove it.
+Don’t reinforce the crying by taking him out to cuddle, don’t even say “shhhh” just put your fingers in for him to sniff and touch.